 Some programming languages use a termination character to indicate the end of a string.
 Relying on the occurrence of the string termination character without verification can lead to either exploitation or unexpected behaviour.

-Cross reference
+Related coding guidelines

-CWE[8]: 170.
+CWE [7]: 170.
 Improper Null Termination

-CERT C guidelines[38]: STR03-C, STR31-C, STR32-C, and STR36-C
+CERT C guidelines [31]: STR03-C, STR31-C, STR32-C, and STR36-C